goldchains/COMS2001-Assignment/hw0/README.md

 Once you've done this, *status* should show these files in green.
 Now you have to commit those files: ```git commit -m "Finished coding wc.c."```.
 The -m flag specifies a commit message as a parameter, you don't have to use the flag but you should always indicate what you've done as the message.
 You can view your commit history by running ```git log```.
 But the files still saved only on the local computer, to update the remote repository, you need to *push* the repository: ```git push <your_repository_url> master```.
+Having done that once, you can continue doing your work next time by cloning the hw repository from your GitHub account on another computer.
 If you just type ```git push```, it will try to push to origin.
 Unless you changed origin to point to your personal GitHub url as specified in hw/README.md, this will fail.

 ## 3 Your assignment